-Welcome to Stanford Mechanical Engineering!
-Our department is leading internationally in teaching and research in theme areas ranging from thermal transport and design to biomedicine, predictive science, and mechanics.
-Thanks for spending some time with us here on these pages.
+Stanford Mechanical Engineering is leading internationally in teaching and research in theme areas ranging from thermal transport and design to biomedicine, predictive science, and mechanics.
+Enjoy learning more about us on these pages.

 -Prof. Ken Goodson, Chair

 The Design Group emphasizes cognitive skill development for creative design.
 Interests include automatic control, creativity, design research, fatigue and fracture mechanics, human factors, manufacturing systems, micro-electromechanics systems (MEMS), robotics, and vehicle dynamics.
-Design offers graduate and undergraduate programs in Product Design and is centrally involved with Stanford's Hasso Plattner Institute of Design (d.school).
+Design also offers graduate and undergraduate programs in Product Design and is centrally involved with Stanford's d.school.

-The Thermosciences Group conducts experimental and analytical research on both fundamental and applied topics in the general area of thermal and fluid systems.
-Research motivation comes from applications including air-breathing and space propulsion, bioanalytical systems, pollution control, electronics fabrication and cooling, stationary and mobile energy systems, biomedical systems, and materials processing.
+The Thermosciences Group conducts experimental and analytical research on fundamental and applied topics in thermal and fluid systems.
+Applications include air-breathing and space propulsion, bioanalytical systems, pollution control, electronics fabrication and cooling, stationary and mobile energy systems, biomedical systems, and materials processing.

 BME teaching and research focuses primarily on musculoskeletal biomechanics, neuromuscular biomechanics, cardiovascular biomechanics, and rehabilitation engineering.
 Research on hearing, ocean, plant, and vision biomechanics are conducted in collaboration with faculty in biology, engineering, and medicine.

-The Center for Turbulence Research (CTR) is a research consortium for fundamental study of turbulent flows.
+Center for Turbulence Researchis a research consortium for fundamental study of turbulent flows.
 It is jointly operated by Stanford University and the National Aeronautics and Space Administration (NASA).

-The overall objective of the Stanford's PSAAP Center is the Quantification of Margins and Uncertainties (QMU) of an air-breathing hypersonic vehicle with a special focus on the prediction of off-design, transient conditions and their associated failure modes.
+Predictive Science Academic Alliance Program Center's overall objective is the Quantification of Margins and Uncertainties (QMU) of an air-breathing hypersonic vehicle with a special focus on the prediction of off-design, transient conditions and their associated failure modes.
 The Center focuses on the unstart phenomenon (sudden engine stall) due to thermal choking in the HyShot II scramjet.